bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 69°
+- 67°
-- overcast clouds
+- moderate rainmist
 - 96% humidity
-- 7 mph wind
+- 12 mph wind
 - 0.02 inches of precipitation in the past 24 hours

 ## Temperature History